New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

-In this figure, the position of cut-off is indicated by vertical dashed lines at $r=\varepsilon \approx \pm 107.72$.
-The value of the Kretschmann scalar curvature is plotted as the red dashed curve based on Eq.~(\ref{eqa1-2}) which is applicable for the region outside the cut-off.
-In this region, the effect of QG can be neglected, and thus the red dashed curve asymptotically tends to zero as $r$ goes to infinity.
-Within the region inside the cut-off, the behavior of $K^2$ is described by the blue solid curve based on Eq.~(\ref{eqa1-1}).
-Firstly, we remark that the scalar curvature exhibits the continuous behavior at the cut-off indeed, where $K^2 \approx 0.0002$.
+In this figure, the position of gluing surface is indicated by vertical dashed lines at $r=\varepsilon \approx \pm 107.72$.
+The value of the Kretschmann scalar curvature is plotted as the red dashed curve based on Eq.~(\ref{eqa1-2}) which is applicable for the region outside the gluing surface.
+In this region, the effects of QG can be neglected, and thus the red dashed curve asymptotically tends to zero as $r$ goes to infinity.
+Within the region inside the gluing surface, the behavior of $K^2$ is described by the blue solid curve based on Eq.~(\ref{eqa1-1}).
+Firstly, we remark that the scalar curvature exhibits the continuous behavior at the gluing surface indeed, where $K^2 \approx 0.0002$.
 Secondly, we point out that the scalar curvature $K^2$ now is finite at $r=0$, implying the absence of the singularity at the center of the black hole.
-Furthermore, we remark that the maximal value of the scalar curvature $K^2$ locates the position near the cut-off, which is in contrast to case in the original RBH where the maximal value of $K^2$ always appears at the center of the black hole, namely $r=0$.
+Furthermore, we remark that the maximal value of the scalar curvature $K^2$ locates the position near the gluing surface, which is in contrast to case in the original RBH where the maximal value of $K^2$ always appears at the center of the black hole, namely $r=0$.

-Next in order to gain a more comprehensive understanding on the absence of the singularity in this spacetime, we turn to the completeness of geodesics, particularly near the region inside the cut-off.
+Next in order to gain a more comprehensive understanding on the absence of the singularity in this spacetime, we turn to the completeness of geodesics, particularly near the region inside the gluing surface.
 Thanks to the spherical symmetry of the spacetime, here we restrict our attention to particles with the motion along the radial direction.
 Following the viewpoint in Refs.~\cite{cha30,chb30}, the radial geodesic equation of motion is given by

 where $\chi$ is the affine parameter, and $\delta =0$ for massless particles, while $\delta=1$ for massive particles.
 By virtue of the expression, $E = - {g_{tt}}\left( {{{{\text{d}}t}\mathord{\left/ {\vphantom {{{\text{d}}t} {{\text{d}}\lambda }}} \right. \kern-\nulldelimiterspace} {{\text{d}}\chi}}} \right)$, the variation of the affine parameter along the geodesics can be integrated as